TobiKick/EmotionAnalytics_Prototype_Python/README.md

 Assessing the viability of Emotion Recognition for business use-cases in-the-wild based on facial expressions

 ## Tasks:
-• Implementation of a state-of-the-art Deep Learning solution based on current literature<br/>
+• Prototype implementation of a state-of-the-art Deep Learning solution based on current literature<br/>
 • Comparison of various Deep Learning methods through ablation study<br/>
 • User experiment setup in order to verify the viability of Emotion Recognition to identify interest in a business context